crystalball808/test/README.md

 1. Post title
 2. Post body

 To create a new post you need to fill both of these.
 When you are done, click on a button "Create post".
-After that you can your post at the main page.
+After that you can see your post at the main page.